 Scott is a proud member of The Southern Collective Experience.

-Scott has had more than 1,000 poems published in over 230 print and/or online literary venues since beginning to submit his work in 2014, along with dozens of essays, articles, and short stories.
+Scott has had more than 1,100 poems published in over 250 print and/or online literary venues since beginning to submit his work in 2014, along with dozens of essays, articles, and short stories.
 His work received a Best of the Net nomination in 2015, and three Pushcart Prize nominations in 2016.
-But a bunch of numbers on a tallied list aren’t why he’s doing this…
+His poetry has been translated into Albanian, Afrikaans, Persian, and Italian.
+But a bunch of numbers on tallied lists aren’t why he’s doing this…